UniTN-Mechatronics/arduino-encoder-board/README.md

 * **default_settings():** it sets the default settings.

-* **read(int res_mult, int com_mult):** it reads the value from every encoder.
+* **read(int res_mult, int com_mult):** it reads the value from each encoder.
 The first constant typed in read function, is the resolution multiplier (number of pulses for round / resolution), while the second constant is the comunication multiplier.

 ```c++
 void EncoderSlave::read(int res_mult, int com_mult) {